GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/themed-omnibox/index.md

-The `theme_color` property in your Web App Manifest ensures that the address bar is branded when a user launches your progressive web app from the homescreen.
+The `theme_color` property in your Web App Manifest ensures that the address bar is branded when a user launches your progressive web app from the home screen.
 Unlike the `theme-color` meta tag, you only need to define this once, in the manifest.
 The browser colors every page of your app according to the manifest's `theme_color`.
 Set the property to any valid CSS color value.